VINAY0059/Employee-Analytics/README.md

 ## Deployment (Render)
 To deploy this project to Render:
 1. Push this repository to GitHub.
 2. In Render, create a new "Web Service" for the Backend.
-Connect your GitHub repo, set the Root Directory to \`backend\`, build command to \`npm install\`, and start command to \`node server.js\`.
-Add your Environment Variables.
+Connect your GitHub repo, Add your Environment Variables.
 3. Create a new "Static Site" for the Frontend.
-Connect your GitHub repo, set the Root Directory to \`frontend\`, build command to \`npm run build\`, and publish directory to \`dist\`.